-Also, a PSA for history buffs: Faidley’s is located inside the famed Lexington Market, the oldest continually-running public market in America.
+Also, a PSA for history buffs: Lexington Market is the oldest continually-running public market in America.
 The space opened in 1782, and is now home to a handful of other famous Baltimore eateries, including Connie’s Chicken and Waffles. (<—That’s worth trying for lunch another day.)

 Jimmy’s Famous Seafood (Try the “Crabby Waffle”)

 Jimmy’s Famous Seafood is another classic Baltimore crab institution.
 These crab cakes are so, so good.
 Delightfully crispy on the outside, without too much batter, they are in such high demand that the company now ships them nationwide.

 Jimmy’s award-winning “masterpiece” Baltimore crab cakes are excellent, as are the steamed crab (a must for fresh crab lovers).
 They also serve some of the best gluten-free crab cakes in Baltimore.

 Comfort food lovers should be sure to try the new “Crabby Waffle”— a spin of the classic fried chicken and waffles combo.
 Instead of fried chicken, the waffles are sandwiched around a fresh crab cake and bacon, and served with herbed country hash browns.
 It’s so rich it’s practically sinful– and it’ll keep you full and happy all day.
 (You haven’t had brunch in Baltimore until you’ve gotten a load of this.)